cedrickchee/data-science-notebooks/notebooks/deep_learning/ULMFiT/README.md

 # ULMFiT Language Model for Malay Language

-State-of-the-Art Language Modeling and text classifiction in Malay language with perplexity of **29.30245** on Malay Wikipedia and **77.5% accuracy** on [Malaya sentiment analysis](https://github.com/DevconX/Malaya/wiki/Models-Comparison#sentiment_analysis).
+State-of-the-Art Language Modeling and text classification in Malay language with perplexity of **29.30245** on Malay Wikipedia and **77.5% accuracy** on [Malaya sentiment analysis](https://github.com/DevconX/Malaya/wiki/Models-Comparison#sentiment_analysis).

 ## The Project